-In my academic and artistic practice I explore the societal implications of artificial intelligence (AI) and Big Tech, with a particular focus on the interplay between AI ideologies, predictive analytics, and temporalities.
+In my research and artistic practice I explore the societal implications of digital technologies and Big Tech, with a particular focus on power relations, imaginaries and infrastructures.

-I am a research assistant in the field of Ethics of Digitalisation at Carl von Ossietzky University Oldenburg and part of the Critical Data Lab.
+I am a research assistant in the field of Ethics of Digitalisation at Carl von Ossietzky University Oldenburg.
 I hold an MA in Design & Computation from the University of the Arts Berlin and the Technical University Berlin and a BSc in Computer Science and Gender Studies from Humboldt University Berlin.

 Projects